github/site-policy/Policies/github-corporate-terms-of-service.md

 **"GitHub Content"** means Content that GitHub creates, owns, or to which it holds the rights.

-**"Order Form"** means written or electronic documentation (including a quote) that the Parties may use to order the Products.
+**"Order Form"** means written or electronic documentation (including a quote) that the Parties may use to order the Service.

 **“Organization”** means a shared workspace that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User can be a member of more than one Organization.